Engine House No. 10 (Columbus, Ohio): History

 In the early 2000s, the city added a ventilation system to the station, as diesel exhaust would cause issues as it rose, especially through space around the fire poles, into the crew's living spaces.
 The city also upgraded the building's electrical system.
 Most major repairs in the last two decades were postponed, as the city had been planning to replace the building anyway.
 The new building had a delayed construction date as the city was waiting for the Franklinton floodwall to be completed; it was eventually finished in 2004.

 By 2001, the building was degrading, with toxic fumes, rotten and boarded-up windowframes, and suspected asbestos and lead paint.
 The foundation had been X-rayed eight years prior, showing crumbling basement walls.
 Boiler problems, faulty thermostats, and three fires had affected the building.
 In 2003, temporary lighting was placed to light the first floor, replacing faulty circuitry; a permanent fix was estimated at $60,000.

 In 2005, Columbus City Council was to designate the 1897 firehouse for listing on the Columbus Register of Historic Properties, along with three other historic fire stations.
 The action was tabled indefinitely.

 In 2006, amid plans to construct a new firehouse, most of the firefighters at Engine House 10 expressed unwillingness to leave.
 In 2008, the fire station transferred to its new building, built adjacent to the original firehouse.
 By the time of the original firehouse's closure (and since at least 1987), it was the oldest active fire station in Columbus.
 The 1897 building still stands.
 In 2008, a memorial for Maurice Gates was installed between the old and new firehouses.
 Gates was a firefighter at the station and Franklinton resident who died in the line of duty at the age of 21, in 1982.

+The Columbus Landmarks Foundation listed the old Engine House No. 10 as an endangered site in June 2023, in the 2023 edition of its Most Endangered List.